 Graduation rates in System universities have improved in recent years.
 While System universities have been making strides in this area, more improvement is needed.
 It is important for the further development of the state's economy that a higher percentage of students who enroll in a University of Louisiana System university earn a degree.

-Data will be retrieved from the U. S. Department of Education Integrated Postsecondary Education Data System (IPEDS) Data Center.
-This system for collecting institutional graduation rate information has been in existence for over a decade and is considered reliable.
+Data will be retrieved from the Board of Regents' Statewide Student Profile System (SSPS).
+This system has been in existence for approximately 25 years and is considered reliable.